- Define family engagement

 - Teach staff members the value and importance of engaging families.

-- Model inclusive, welcoming, culturally sensitive, and responsive practices towards families.
+- Model inclusive, welcoming, and culturally responsive practices towards families.

 - Observe and provide feedback on staff members’ family engagement strategies.